kalaicoconutstudio/godot_3d_click_move_controller/README.md

 ## Hope you like it

 Making 3D controller can be quite boring, but, GOOD NEWS!
-We desided to share this basic project with you under MIT Licence, so that more people can benefit and boost up their developing speed.
+We decided to share this basic project with you under MIT Licence, so that more people can benefit and boost up their developing speed.

 Credits are appreciated.